Brevara Notes Built for Therapists

 Smart Note Detection

 Brevara recognizes what type of note you need without being told.
 Type “discharge note” and it generates a full discharge summary.
-Type “eval” and it switches to evaluation mode with the correct eval CPT codes—no template switching required.
+Type “eval” and it switches to evaluation mode with the appropriate eval CPT codes—no template switching required.

 Built for CMS Standards